florestefano1975/comfyui-portrait-master/README.md

 # ComfyUI Portrait Master

-This node was designed to help AI image creators to generate prompts for human portraits.
+This nodes was designed to help AI image creators to generate prompts for human portraits.

+## New major version!

+- The node has been divided into three separate modules: **Base Character**, **Skin Details**, **Style & Pose**.
+- Eliminated randomization switches: selectors now have the built-in selectable option.
+- Improved code and performance.

+## Donations and markeplace

 **_If this project is useful to you and you like it, please consider a small donation to the author._**